Website Logo

 The shivering waves of Northern Canada swayed under the cold wind.
 In the distance, lavender fog blurred the sun and the mountains.
 The mountains, heavy with snow, towered over the restless sea.
 Above the waves, the currents twisted and howled, blowing brittle twigs and small leaves in every direction.

-One day as Nelly the Narwhal was swimming in her usual path, she came across a large seashell.
-It was pink with small ridges covering the entire thing.
+One day as Nelly the Narwhal was swimming in her usual path, she came across a large seashell on the ocean floor.
+It was pink with delicate ridges covering it’s surface.
 She swam around it, picked it up, and studied it like she would a kelpfish final.
 “You can't possibly be fascinated in a seashell as lame as that!”
 A nearby whale bellowed.
-He and the other sea animals never understood Nelly's oddness.
 Nelly shrugged her shoulders.
 “You might never know if I need it!”

-Nelly swam to a nearby seaweed patch and caught a glimpse of a large clump of seaweed.
-Many pieces of seaweed were intertwined with one another.
-Light green, dark green, and some teal.
-Nelly beings to psychoanalyze the colors and the way they intertwined with one another.
+Later that day, Nelly swam to a nearby seaweed patch and caught a glimpse of a large clump of seaweed.
+Many pieces of seaweed were intertwined with one another—Light green, dark green, and some teal.
+Nelly begins to psychoanalyze the colors and the way they intertwine with one another.
 “If you stare at it longer you might turn into seaweed!”
 A clownfish jokes.
 Nelly smirks in response.
 “Ya never know, maybe this could be useful!”

 Comments for this chapter